boxcutter/windows/README.md

 The value of `CM_VERSION` should have the form `x.y` or `x.y.z`, such as `CM_VERSION := 11.12.4`

+It is also possible to specify a `HW_VERSION` if a specific hardware version is to be used for build.
+This is commonly used to provide compatibility with newer versions of VMware Workstation.
+For example, you may indicate version 14 of Workstation: `HW_VERSION := 14`.

 Another use for `Makefile.local` is to override the default locations for the Windows install ISO files.